richiemorrisroe/Thesis/README.md

-#The Placebo Effect: Implicit and Explicit Expectancies
+#The Placebo Effect: Measurement By Multiple Methods

 This is my thesis, titled as above.